nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Example of the usage:

 1. `UNMARK 3`
-   * This un-marks the 3rd item in your list as unbought.
+   * This marks the 3rd item in your list as not bought yet.
    * The status of the 3rd item is now `[X]`
 <!-- @@author -->
 &nbsp;